PallaviGoel1/BlogProject4/README.md

 ## BLOG App
 ![Blog logo](static/images/favicon.ico)

 There are many among us who love to read and write blogs.
 A blog (or weblog) is an information, a person wants to share, on any topic which is expressed and explained by that person in his/her own words.
 This app is to provide a platform that can be used as blogs repository.
+As a user you can add as many blogs and as well on a number of different topics.
+Also, to make it more interesting, user can add images to their blog.
 There is possibility to read blogs, written by other persons as well.
+Also users have possibility to fetch list of blogs based on a specific category which can be selected from a list of many categories.

 ## Features